tradingstrategy-ai/docs/source/deployment/backtest-vs-live-execution.rst

 - Extract the following to a new Python .py module

   - Strategy variables

   - `decide_trade()` function

   - `create_trading_universe()` function (must be with this name, even as backtests allow other names)

   - Make sure the strategy module has `TRADING_STRATEGY_ENGINE_VERSION` as this defines how the module is parsed and loaded.
     The version must be `"0.2"` or newer.

-You can store the Python module anywhere, as it is referred by its path in the future.
+You can store the Python module anywhere, but we recommend

+- Create a folder `strategies`

+- Store the Python module as `strategies/strategy-id.py` e.g.
+  `strategies/arbitrum-btc-usdc-sls.py`

 Backtest specific variables
 ---------------------------

-Some variables are only relevant for backtesting, not live trade execution.
+Some variables are only relevant for backtesting, not to the live trade execution.
+However, you still want to set these variables in your strategy module, as there variables are used to generate the backtesting benchmark results that are shown on the website user interface.

-Following variables need to be set in the strategy module in:
+Following variables need to be set in the strategy module in order to perform `trade-executor backtest` command:

 .. code-block:: python